gnm3000/starships-app/readme.md

 ### Testing

-- Backend: using pytest for Swapidev Class and for Chalice testing
+- Backend (starships-app): using pytest for Swapidev Class and for Chalice testing
+- You can do

 ### Deployment
 - Localhost using docker-compose.